fython51/MarketDashboard/README.md

 # Market Dashboard
 ## What is it?
-A composite TSM plot of the most relevant government bonds, equity indexes, and commodity futures.
+A composite plot of the trailing-six-month performance of the most relevant government bonds, equity indexes, and commodities.

 <br>